stylify/web/content/docs/profiler/configuration.md

 navigationTitle: "Configuration"

+title: "Configuration"
-title: "Learn how to configure the @stylify/profiler."
+configuration: "Learn how to configure the @stylify/profiler."
 ---

 Profiler can be configured inside a browser or during an initialization.